Last Updated on

 This trail takes you around Wester Ross through beautiful scenery and small villages.

 A top tip would be to detour into Torridon where bold Liathach and Beinn Eighe stand tall – simply breathtaking.
 The exposed sandstone in the Torridon hills is some of the oldest on the planet.
+Beinn Eighe often features in lists of the best hikes in Scotland.

 Accommodation in Ullapool